ClementTsang/rustcc/README.md

 # rustcc - a Rust C compiler
-A basic C compiler written in Rust.
+A basic C compiler written in Rust that compiles C code into x86 assembly.
 Inspired by [this post by Nora Sandler](https://norasandler.com/2017/11/29/Write-a-Compiler.html).

 ## Features
 Currently, rustcc supports the following features: